Many people think there are zero differences between a CTO and a CIO. But are they the same?

-This means he needs to have a broad knowledge of business technology.
+This means they need to have a broad knowledge of business technology.

-However, he cannot be expected to have an expert understanding of every system.
+However, they cannot be expected to have an expert understanding of every system.

-A CTO will be collaborating with other departments so he can design the products and services that’ll make what you offer a thousand times better than your competitors.
+A CTO will be collaborating with other departments so they can design the products and services that’ll make what you offer a thousand times better than your competitors.

 This means they should be able to work well with others.

 Must be creative

 To help the company maintain its competitive advantage, A CTO must endlessly innovate by finding ways to use the technological tools at their disposal differently than every other company.

 This means they'll need to work with in-house engineers to create something that has never existed before, which requires a great deal of creativity.